 8. Milk with Honey

 Milk and honey has a soothing property and helps in better digestion.
 Take a glass of warm milk and add 1 tbsp of honey.
-Stir it well & drink it.
+Stir it well and drink.

 9. Slippery Elm

-This helps to cure acid indigestion by absorbing excess acids and reducing inflammation of lining of the gastrointestinal tract.
+This helps to cure acid indigestion by absorbing excess acids and reducing inflammation of the lining of the gastrointestinal tract.
 Steep 2 tbsp of powdered slippery elm in 2 cups of boiling water.
 Leave for about 5 minutes.
 Add honey to your taste.
-Alternatively try Slippery Elm Lozenges.
+Alternatively, try Slippery Elm Lozenges.

 10. Deglycyrrhizinated Licorice (DGL)

-Below are list of food items which help to reduce the heartburn.
+Below is a list of other food items which help to reduce the heartburn.